Cost of Hibiscus Planting

 Factors Affecting Cost

-- Labor Complexity: Generally straightforward; involves site preparation, planting, and initial watering.
-Complexity increases with larger or more intricate layouts.
+- Labor Complexity: Generally straightforward, involving site preparation, planting, and initial mulching.

-- Extras: Additional features may include decorative edging, irrigation systems, or protective coverings for young plants.
+- Extras: Optional features may include decorative edging, irrigation systems, or protective fencing.

 Project Size and Scope